tashapiro/python-plotnine-workshop/README.md

 **[Plotnine](https://plotnine.readthedocs.io/en/stable/)** is a data visualization package based on R ggplot.
 In this's workshop, we'll explore how to create and style plots using **plotnine** in Python using.
 The live workshop was conducted in **[Google Colab](https://colab.research.google.com/)**.

-Workshop materials include a **starter notebook** for participants who want to code along, and a **solutions notebook** with pre-filled code chunks.
-By the end of the workshop, participants will create a total of 3 different plot types, learning different tricks to improve each plot as the workshop progresses.
-Participants are encouraged to try creating their own plotnine charts post-workshop!
+Workshop materials include a **[starter notebook](https://github.com/tashapiro/python-plotnine-workshop/blob/main/code/plotnine_workshop_starter.ipynb)** for participants who want to code along, and a **[solutions notebook](https://github.com/tashapiro/python-plotnine-workshop/blob/main/code/plotnine_workshop_solutions.ipynb)** with pre-filled code chunks.
+The workshop covers how to employ different techniques in plotnine with 3 different plot type examples.

 ---

 ## Workshop Intro

-Here are the intro slides of the workshop.
+Here are the intro [slides](https://github.com/tashapiro/python-plotnine-workshop/blob/main/slides/plotnine-workshop.pdf).
 Purpose of these slides is to recognize the unique crossover between R & Python and to cover basic ggplot/plotnine concepts.

 ![plot](./slides/slide-png/slide-1.png)